openai/spinningup/docs/spinningup/rl_intro.rst

     A categorical policy is like a classifier over discrete actions.
 You build the neural network for a categorical policy the same way you would for a classifier: the input is the observation, followed by some number of layers (possibly convolutional or densely-connected, depending on the kind of input), and then you have one final linear layer that gives you logits for each action, followed by a `softmax`_ to convert the logits into probabilities.

-    **Sampling.** Given the probabilities for each action, frameworks like Tensorflow have built-in tools for sampling.
-For example, see the `tf.distributions.Categorical`_ documentation, or `tf.multinomial`_.
+    **Sampling.** Given the probabilities for each action, frameworks like PyTorch and Tensorflow have built-in tools for sampling.
+For example, see the documentation for `Categorical distributions in PyTorch`_, `torch.multinomial`_, `tf.distributions.Categorical`_, or `tf.multinomial`_.

     **Log-Likelihood.** Denote the last layer of probabilities as :math:`P_{\theta}(s)`.
 It is a vector with however many entries as there are actions, so we can treat the actions as indices for the vector.
 The log likelihood for an action :math:`a` can then be obtained by indexing into the vector: